Larsen15o9/Bitcoin/Enterprise-mining.md

 1C31 | Quadro P2200 | ~20 MH/s | ~65 W | 300 kH/J | **Enable TCC** if getting memory issues

 ## What to do regarding NVIDIA Tesla?
-- Disable ECC to improve efficiency and/or hashrate,
+- **Disable ECC** to improve efficiency and/or hashrate,
-- Can only change core clock limit - **Enterprise** optimization selects best settings to maximize efficiency
+- Can only change core clock limit - **Enterprise** optimization selects best settings to maximize efficiency.

 ## What to do regarding NVIDIA Quadro?
-- If having low amount of VRAM (5GB), disable WDDM and enable TCC using `nvidia-smi` (without monitor plugged in)
+- If having low amount of VRAM (5GB), disable WDDM and enable TCC using `nvidia-smi` (without monitor plugged in),
-- Can manage fan and change core clock limit - **Enterprise** optimization selects best settings to maximize efficiency and optimize fan profile
+- Can manage fan and change core clock limit - **Enterprise** optimization selects best settings to maximize efficiency and optimize fan profile.